Best Topical Finasteride

 The closest analog to topical finasteride is oral finasteride.
 Both act as 5-alpha reductase inhibitors and offer men effective treatment for hair loss.
 However, the side effect profile between the two is remarkably different.
 Until recently, oral finasteride was the best and only real place men could go if they wanted to treat their hair loss with a prescription pill.

 All of the companies in this guide offer an oral finasteride prescription for the 1mg dose.
-But only Hims and Roman have a robust telemedical infrastructure in place that can offer you prescription ED medication to deal with any side effects oral finasteride might cause.
+But only Hims and Roman have a robust telemedical infrastructure that also happens to include ED medication.
 And Hims can go a step further by offering some depression support, as well.
 Keeps and Happy Head have also both begun offering ED medications, but their options are a bit more limited in terms of drug and dose flexibility.

 Oral finasteride will probably become less popular soon; oral minoxidil has become a significant threat to oral finasteride's dominance, and we'll get into that a bit below.